-For the BaimaXueshan massif, east of the Mekong River, our best-fit model, exploring the exhumation history since 110 Ma, shows rapid regional exhumation at a rate of 0.42 km/Myr since ~7 Ma, succeeding a phase of slow regional exhumation at a rate of 0.04 km/Myr before that.
-The onset of rapid exhumation occurred slightly later compared to published thermal history models using subsets of the data, which showed well-defined rapid exhumation at a rate of 0.26 km/Myr since 10 Ma (Replumaz et al., 2020).
-Our results do not support the history inferred by Liu-Zeng et al. (2018), obtained by using pseudoelevation profiles (Reiners and Brandon, 2006), with rapid exhumation between 100 and 80 Ma at rate of 0.15 km/Myr, between 60 and 40 Ma at a rate of 0.6 km/Myr, and since ~20 Ma at a rate between 0.22 and 0.65 km/Myr.
-Surprisingly, both the previous 1D thermal-history modelling of Replumaz et al. (2020) and the 3D thermo-kinematic modelling reported here, imply that none of the tectonic events occurring in southeast Tibet before 7 Ma have been recorded as exhumation phases in the BaimaXueshan massif.
-Those events include extrusion of the Indochina block between ~34 and ~17 Ma (e.g. Leloup et al., 2001), significant erosion in the source region recorded by rapid sediment filling in Eocene basins downstream of the Three Rivers Region between 37-35 Ma (Gourbet et al., 2017), and shortening of these basins between 28 and 20 Ma (Cao et al., 2019).
+For the BaimaXueshan massif, east of the Mekong River, our best-fit model shows rapid regional exhumation at a rate of 0.42 km/Myr since ~7 Ma, succeeding a phase of slow regional exhumation at a rate of 0.04 km/Myr before 7 Ma.
+The onset of rapid exhumation occurred slightly later compared to published thermal histories using subsets of the data and obtained

+- 345 phases of rapid exhumation, and suggest that the rapid Miocene phase started since ~7 rather than ~20 Ma.
+Surprisingly, both the previous 1D QTQt modelling of Replumaz et al. (2020) and the 3D thermo-kinematic modelling reported here, imply that none of the tectonic events occurring in SE Tibet before 7 Ma have been recorded as exhumation phases in the BaimaXueshan massif, including extrusion of the Indochina block between ~34 and ~17 Ma (e.g. Leloup et al., 2001), significant erosion in the source region recorded by rapid sediment filling in Eocene basins during 37-35 Ma downstream of - 350 the Three Rivers Region (Gourbet et al., 2017), or shortening of these basins between 28 and 20 Ma (Cao et al., 2019).
 These results suggest that tectonic forcing in this massif has been negligible in driving its exhumation history before 7 Ma.

-Our best-fit model focusing on the Neogene history of the massif since 22 Ma, implies incision of a plateau at an initial elevation of 4500 m since ~10 Ma, associated with regional exhumation at a rate of 0.25 km/Myr, succeeding a phase of slow regional exhumation at a rate of 0.01 km/Myr until 10 Ma.
-In this model, about 1 km of river incision (at the elevation of the samples) is added to 2.5 km of regional uplift-driven exhumation, resulting in a total exhumation of ~3.5 km since 10 Ma (Fig. 7).
-Using such a simplified topographic evolution scenario mimicking the incision of a plateau, we show that differential erosion between the low-relief, mean-elevation BaimaXueshan massif and the deeply incised Mekong River valley is necessary to reproduce the break-in-slope in the AHe age-elevation profile, between samples on the plateau and samples from the Mekong River valley (Fig. 3c).
-This scenario of incision of the Mekong River since ~10 Ma is compatible with the onset of incision estimated between 13 and 9 Ma for the Dadu and Yalong rivers gorges to the northeast (Clark et al., 2006; Ouimet et al., 2010).
+Our best-fit model focusing on the Neogene history of the massif, since 22 Ma, implies incision of a plateau at an elevation of 4500 m since $\sim 10$ Ma, associated with regional exhumation at a rate of 0.25 km/Myr, succeeding to a phase of slow regional exhumation at a rate of 0.01 km/Myr until 10 Ma.
+Using such a simplified topographic evolution scenario

-Our models show that river incision alone is not sufficient to reproduce the AHe ages at higher elevations, as well as the AFT ages from the BaimaXueshan massif (Fig. 3a), and accounts for ~30% of the total exhumation since ~10 Ma.
+- 355 mimicking the incision of a plateau, we show that differential erosion between the low-relief, mean-elevation BaimaXueshan massif and the deeply incised Mekong River valley is necessary to reproduce the break-in-slope in the AHe age-elevation profile, between samples on the plateau and samples from the Mekong River valley (Fig. 3c).
+This scenario of incision of the Mekong River since ~10 Ma is compatible with the onset of incision estimated between 13 and 9 Ma for the Dadu and Yalong rivers gorges to the northeast (Clark et al., 2006; Ouimet et al., 2010). - 360 Nevertheless, we also show that river incision alone is not sufficient to reproduce the AHe ages at higher elevations, as well as the AFT ages from the BaimaXueshan massif (Fig. 3a), and only accounts for ~15% of the total exhumation since ~10 Ma.
 For the highest samples on the plateau, our results imply that ~2.5 km of overburden was removed from the plateau surface since 10 Ma, which is an order of magnitude higher than the exhumation (~0.23 km) estimated for the low-relief Daocheng plateau to the northeast during the same timespan (Clark et al., 2005).
-This higher exhumation is required by the much younger AHe and AFT ages in the BaimaXueshan massif (<18 Ma and <56 Ma respectively; Liu-Zeng et al., 2018) compared to the Daocheng massif (>50 Ma and >100 Ma respectively; Clark et al., 2005).
+This higher exhumation is required by the - 365 much younger AHe and AFT ages in the BaimaXueshan massif (<18 Ma and <56 Ma respectively; Liu-Zeng et al., 2018) compared to the Daocheng massif (>50 Ma and >100 Ma respectively; Clark et al., 2005).
 Therefore, the BaimaXueshan massif cannot be considered to represent the same relict surface as the Daocheng granite, despite the fact that both have low relief (Fig. 1).
-We conclude that a relict surface sensu-stricto, i.e., remnant of a paleo-landscape that was barely affected by exhumation during India-Asia collision (Clark et al., 2005), should show AHe ages older than 50 Ma, and that not all low-relief surfaces in southeast Tibet can be classified as a relict surface.
+We conclude that a relict surface sensu-stricto, i.e., defined as a surface showing little exhumation during the collision (Clark et al., 2005), should show AFT ages older than 50 Ma, and that not all low-relief surfaces in southeast Tibet - 370 can be classified as a relict surface.